 The primary intended risk for the Strategy is company specific.
 We own what we believe to be the best stewards of capital skewed toward high management skill with a proven track record of capital allocation consistent with long-term value creation, low credit risk, relatively stable business models, and greater liquidity.
 We are pleased that positive company specific execution from the larger portfolio weights, Fair Issac Corp.
-(FICO), Monolithic Power Systems Inc. (MPWR), Carpenter Technology Corp.
-(CRS), and Kadant Inc. (KAI), powered through what was another volatile macro year to deliver on our goal of excess return for our clients.
+(FICO) and Monolithic Power Systems Inc. (MPWR) powered through what was another volatile macro year to deliver on our goal of 300 basis points of excess return for our clients.